xaratustrah/iqtools/README.md

 iq_suite
 ============

 Collection of code for workin with IQ Time data with numpy.
+Stand alone operation is also possible using command line arguments.